 Svanur is mentioned in chapters 9-12 in Njálssaga - the Saga of Njáll, which is one of the best-known Icelandic Sagas.
 He was the son of Björn and Ljúfa (Sweetie), who are mentioned in Landnáma - the Icelandic Book of Settlement, as being the settlers of Bjarnarfjörður.
-Björn and Ljúfa were the grandparents of Hallgerður langbrók, but she is one of the best known heroines from the Icelandic Sagas.
+Björn and Ljúfa were the grandparents of Hallgerður langbrók, but she is one of the best-known heroines of the Icelandic Sagas.

 Svanur was a known sorcerer and is described in the Sagas as being a difficult person to handle.
 He knew how to conjure up a thick fog to prevent his enemies from passing Bjarnarfjarðarháls chine in Bjarnarfjörður.